mypreview/Conj/docs/cover-block.md

 ### Adding Images

-Upon adding the cover block, you have two options to chose from, Upload and Media Library.
-The Upload button allows you to upload a new image from your device and Media Library allows you to select an image you’ve already uploaded to your site’s Media Library.
+Upon adding the cover block, you have two options to chose from, **Upload** and **Media Library**.
+The upload button allows you to upload a new image from your device and media library allows you to select an image you’ve already uploaded to your site’s media library.

 ### Edit Image